ksj1230/Update-State-Checker/README.md

 3. Verify the hardlink information of components

 # 3. Run Update-State-Checker !
-We provide Update-State-Checker written in PowerShell scripts.
+We provide Update-State-Checker written in PowerShell based on the detection scheme.
 We ran the script on a Windows 10 64-bits desktop.
 Figure 2 shows the update packages installed on the system.
 ![systeminfo](Images/systeminfo.png "systeminfo")
 <em>figure 2.
 Packages Installed on the System </em>

 After tampering the component "amd64_microsoft-windows-smbserver-v2", We ran the script.
 The execution result is shown in the figure 3.
 ![The Execution Result](Images/detection.png "detection")
 <em>figure 3.
 The Execution Result</em>

+The execution result tells you that the correct version of the component "amd64_microsoft-windows-smbserver-v2" is 10.0.16299.371, but now consists of 10.0.16299.309.